 For the moment, here’s an overview of a few options for wedding music (scroll down for other types of events) – this is NOT a firm quote and is subject to change, but will give you a ballpark idea – these quotes are intended for weddings, and include consultation regarding repertoire (other event pricing may vary):

-- Solo Flute in the towns of Burlington, Stowe, Waitsfield, Randolph, Morrisville, or within that circle (see map below), for up to one hour (including prelude as guests are arriving: $300 (additional $70 per hour for cocktail hour/reception; add 50 cents/mile for additional distance; locations right in Montpelier are discounted to $250 for up to one hour)
+- Solo Flute in the towns of Burlington, Stowe, Waitsfield, Randolph, Morrisville, or within that circle (see map below), for up to one hour (including prelude as guests are arriving): $300 (additional $70 per hour for cocktail hour/reception; add 50 cents/mile for travel; locations right in Montpelier are discounted to $250 for up to one hour)